 - 1/2 teaspoon black pepper, more to taste

-- Cut bread into bite-size pieces and place the breadcrumbs in a large bowl.
+- Place bread cubes in a large bowl.
 Set aside.

-- Set a large saute pan over medium-high heat and warm the butter.
-When the butter moves around the pan easily, add the mushrooms.
-Cook until the mushrooms are brown and all of the liquid has been cooked out.
+- Heat butter in a large pan over medium-high heat and warm the butter.
+Once hot, add the mushrooms and cook until mushrooms are softened and all of the liquid has evaporated.

-- Add the celery, carrots and onion and garlic.
-Cook, stirring, until soft and translucent, about 7 minutes.
-Add the rosemary, sage and thyme and cook, stirring, until they release their fragrance, about 1 minute.
-Add the celery mixture to the bread cubes and toss to combine.
-Transfer to a casserole pan.
+- Add the celery, carrots and onion and garlic and cook until translucent, about 7 minutes.
+Add the rosemary, sage and thyme and cook until fragrant, about 1 minute.
+Add the celery mixture to the bread cubes and toss to combine (if adding any optional additions, such as cooked sausage, add them in here).
+Transfer the mixture to the casserole.

 - DON'T over mix when combining all the ingredients or else your bread will begin to get soggy.